olivomarco/dialogflow-teams-integration/README.md

 The magic is done: multicloud bot works, the response you see above in Teams was one that we inserted as a response to our intent "Who are you" in DialogFlow.

 For more information and details, please just have a look at code in the repo.

+## Security considerations

+Finally, a security consideration: our function is publicly accessible, having a public endpoint; also, it does not require any kind of authentication whatsoever.

+In a real world scenario, you want to add authentication so that your function requires a valid user before proceeding, and after authentication token is valided you can proceed with responding to your user.

+For information on how to configure Azure Bot service in order to use OAuth2 authentication, please refer to [this official document](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication) and modify your code accordingly: since it does not depend on DialogFlow-Teams integration, I'll leave it here as a remark.